A New Orleans Holiday Heritage Tour

 Meet at Louis Armstrong New Orleans International Airport

 Upon arrival at New Orleans’ new Louis Armstrong International Airport, collect your luggage and then proceed to the bottom of the baggage claim escalators where our local guide and U.S.-based tour leader will be waiting with a ‘PRC’ sign.
-Depending on flight schedules, travelers will be grouped by arrival and escorted to private transportation for the transfer to Henry Howard Hotel where our New Orleans adventure will begin.
+Depending on flight schedules, travelers will be grouped by arrival and escorted to private transportation for the transfer to Henry Howard Hotel where our New Orleans Holiday adventure will begin.

 Louis Armstrong New Orleans Airport